camerongoble/piconoc/README.md

 piconoc uses the simple PECS system by Jess Telford (https://github.com/jesstelford/pecs).

 ECS gets around Pico-8's avoidance of proper objects in a really clever way.
 Basically, if a table has a field that contains a particular type of data, like a position, then a system can be set up that acts on all that data in the same way.
 Adding new, independently acting entities is as simple as creating a new entry in a table.
 It seems a perfect fit for a project like this.

+Each chapter has a related bestow() function.
+Bestow_movement(), bestow_linear_physics(), bestow_angular_physics(), and so on as we go.
+By applying these functions to a table, that table magically gains powers from that chapter in a standardized way.
+This frees you up to focus on defining your game objects and not worrying about how they're going to deal with physics!
+Behold the power of ECS!

 ## Ecosystem
 By harnessing the systems that ECS makes possible with the emergent properties behind Nature of Code, I want to be able to create little ecosystems where virtual critters can live and interact without a lot of deliberate AI backing them up.
 Some will be predators, some will be prey, others will just hang around.